SiliconLabs/wifi_combo_applications/iot-pa-wifi-firmware_update_via_bootloader/readme.md

    **![FAT32 file system](resources/readme/format_start.PNG)**

-3. Copy one or more firmware files in to the microSD card.
+3. Copy one or more firmware files to your microSD card.
 In this example, only one firmware file is copied.
    **![Copy firmware file to microSD card](resources/readme/firmware_file.PNG)**

 4. Go back to Simplicity Studio IDE and open the **rsi\_firmware\_update\_via\_bootloader.c** and **main.c** files present in **firmware\_update\_via\_bootloader-brd2204a-gg11 → firmware\_update\_via\_bootloader** folder.